Facial Plastic and Reconstructive Surgery

-Facial expressions represent a complex language reflecting internal feelings.
-When facial nerves are damaged, the face does not portray our emotions accurately.
+When facial nerves are damaged, facial expressions can become limited — making it hard to accurately portray your emotions.
 Loss of this important means of communication can have detrimental effects on an individual's well-being.

-Facial nerve paralysis is the unfortunate end product of a series of complex disorders.
+Facial nerve paralysis is the unfortunate outcome of a series of complex disorders.
 Events and conditions that can lead to facial nerve paralysis include:

-- Congenital differences – Moebius syndrome, craniofacial microsomia (a birth defect) and CHARGE syndrome
+- Congenital differences, including Moebius syndrome, craniofacial microsomia and CHARGE syndrome

-Our surgical approach is customized to the individual patient and takes into consideration the cause and duration of the paralysis, as well as the condition of the facial nerve.
-The use of advanced surgical techniques carefully tailored to the individual can provide a meaningful recovery for many patients living with facial paralysis.
+Our surgical approach is customized to you — taking into consideration the cause and duration of your paralysis, as well as the condition of your facial nerves.
+We use advanced surgical techniques that are carefully tailored to your specific condition, providing the most effective treatment option for your facial paralysis.